markikojr/DataScience/sentiment_analysis_app/README.md

 Machine Learning Flask API project (Sentiment Analysis) deployed to Heroku on production

 ## Prerequisites:
-- You must have python3 (Scikit Learn, Pandas), Flask and Heroku installed.
+- You must have python3 (Scikit Learn, Pandas and NLTK), Flask and Heroku installed.
 - Clone this repository to your computer.
 - Access files .py inside folders.
 - Make sure to check the correct path to access the data for each program.